jeweg/hovatrace/README.md

 * Comments (preceding and same-line) are associated with statements and used to annotate the trace
 * Dark/light theme

 Hovatrace takes as input a code file and a HOVALAAG-generated trace (usually `log.html`) and outputs another HTML file.
+Use `--help` for full documentation. `hovalag.py` can also be imported as a module providing code parsing/tokenization and trace parsing as an API.
 ```
 $ head 3.vasm
     B=20